 Mark Wylie, owner of DC Tours added: “Visitors on our city walking tours regularly say our tour helps them fall in love with the city of Belfast, as we explore not only what we have gone through, but also our resilience and how far we have come in recent years.
 We wanted to give them a special memory of their visit to Belfast, and so we came up with the idea to create a piece of street art that could actually become part of the tour.

 "Leo Boyd is a fantastic local artist and an obvious choice for us, as he has such a unique and fun vision of the city.
 The collaboration with Bullitt and Jameson has been brilliant; they absolutely got what we are trying to do and were onboard from the minute we showed them the idea.
 ‘Belfast Romances’ is a love story of sorts; where the guest can actually become immersed in our story, and so become part of the city, and create a fun way to remember their visit.”

 And Mark and the DC Tours team have a lot to celebrate, as they have been named finalists in the NI Tourism Awards category 'Authentic NI Experience (Tours, Trails and Immersive)'.

 A History of Terror 'Troubles' Walking Tours

 dep.
 Front Gates, Belfast City Hall, Donegall Sq.
 North

-Between 1971 and 1998 Belfast city centre witnessed many of the most tragic events of NI's sectarian conflict which became known as 'The Troubles'.
-‘A History …
+Belfast city centre witnessed many of the most tragic events of NI’s sectarian conflict which became known as ‘The Troubles’.
+‘A History of Terror’ is an …